SoheebAmin/JavaFX_Consultancy_Scheduing_System/README.md

 ## Office Hours ##

 The office hours of this company are in EST. So, the user will only see EST office hours when scheduling an appointment.
-The application can handle if the converted hours cross over midnight and require the end time to next day in the users local time.
+The application can handle if the converted hours cross over midnight and require the end time to next day in the user's local time.
 They still only have to worry about selecting in the EST equivalent.

 ## Login Screen

 ![Login](/screen_shots/login.png?raw=true "Login")

-The Login screen validates the input crendentials from the MySQL server's users table.
+The Login screen validates the input credentials from the MySQL server's users table.
 This includes validating both the username and the password.
 It also then appends the login attempt, whether successful or not, to a login_activity.txt file.

 The login screen can automatically detect the local language of the machine.
 If it is French, then the screen, along with its error messages, are displayed in French.